Updated: May 20

 Studies also show that berberine may help with weight loss by improving glycemic control and inhibiting fat storage .

 Several studies have found berberine to lower LDL ‘bad’ lipoproteins and triglycerides effectively.
-It appears to inhibit an enzyme called PCSK9, which results in more LDL cholesterol removed from the blood .
+It appears to inhibit an enzyme called PCSK9, which results in more LDL cholesterol being removed from the blood .

 Alongside its benefits on cholesterol, diabetes, and obesity, which are risk factors for heart disease, berberine seems likely to benefit long-term heart health.